 One of the oldest and most globally practiced medical treatment in human history is cupping therapy.
 The indigenous tribes in Africa, Asia, Pacific Islands, and America were among the first to use cupping therapy.
 The first cups ever used were animal horns, usually American bison or water buffalo.
 The horn was placed on the treatment site of the body and the air was sucked out of the opposite end of the horn.
 The resulting vacuum created drained toxins.
 They were used for removing snakebite venom, relieving infections and skin lesions, and for removing the blood, pus, and poisons from the body.

-These sessions use a combination of deep tissue techniques integrated with cupping therapy.
+These sessions use a combination of deep tissue massage techniques integrated with cupping therapy.

 All cupping therapy treatments are customized to your needs.
 If you are not sure of the appropriate treatment, we are happy to consult with you.